sethmachine/universal-sound-board/README.md

 ### Setting up a sink

-The steps here allow us to set up a sink (audio input), so that USB can begin capturing your microphone input and route it to a virtual audio device.
+The steps here allow us to set up a sink (audio input), so that USBD can begin capturing your microphone input and route it to a virtual audio device.
 This is necessary so that we can simultaneously send microphone input and audio files in a single audio input stream to Discord, Zoom, etc.

 The server provides an API to [list all installed audio devices](#list-installed-audio-devices), from which we can choose a sink and source.
 In this next step, we will list out all sinks, and then choose a physical microphone as a sink.
 Make sure the server is running while issuing these commands.